athenars-io/rusqttbom/README.md

 - outside/weather/gusts-kms
 - outside/weather/max-gust

+RusQTTbom publishes the weather data asyncronously, which is totally unnecessary but it does.
 The RusQTTbom MQTT client name is 'rusqttbom'.

-Configuration options are limited in this initial release.
-Options consist of the following:
+User configuration options consist of the following:

-- location name
+- Location name
-- location geohash
+- Location geohash
 - MQTT broker IP address
 - MQTT broker port
+- Minimum valid temperature
+- Maximum valid temperature
+- Minimum valid wind speed
+- Maximum valid wind speed
+- Minimum valid humidity
+- Maximum valid humidity
+- Minimum valid rainfall
+- Maximum valid rainfall

+The data validation settings are to catch erroneous entries such as -99 or 999 and the like.

 More configuration options will be avaible in later releases.
 RusQTTbom expects the `config.toml` file to be saved under the users home directory in `/.config/rusqttbom/config.toml`.
 The program will not create the directory or move the config file there.
-Currently, a user needs to do this, however it only needs to be done once.
+A user needs to do this, however it only needs to be done once.
 This works MacOS and it *should* work on other OSs too.
 Let me know if there are issues.

 Issues can be viewed [here](https://github.com/athenars-io/rusqttbom/issues), and the development plan can be found at the [Project](https://github.com/orgs/athenars-io/projects/1/views/2).

-To use this program in its current state, the repo can be forked and cloned, configuration file edited and save in the appropriate file (as explained), then use `cargo build --release`.
+To use this program in its current state, the repo can be forked and cloned, configuration file edited and saved in the appropriate file (as explained), then use `cargo build --release`.
 For best use of this program, be sure to set a cron job to run the binary every 10mins.
 Here is an example cron job that will run this program every 10mins.

 ```shell
 crontab -e
 */10 * * * * /full/file/path/to/binary/rusqttbom
 ```

-For the binary to run, it needs to be able to access the config.toml file in the expected directory as explained above.
+For the binary to run, it needs to be able to access the `config.toml` file in the expected directory as explained above.
 Once you get the data flowing into your environment via MQTT (via the cron jobs), you can setup automations, notifications, alerts, graph the data and / or save it to a database for longer term storage and analysis.

 **Important!**: Do not hit this API more than once every ten minutes.
 Not abusing this API should help keep it from being shut down or modified.
 The API seems to only be updated every 10mins at a minimum so keeping your calls to a minimum makes sense.